Lessons from Jane Austen

 “I can wait for you to find it.”
 And I sat down in a very vacant chair.

 I can’t recall how long it took for his assistant to unearth the scroll from the stacked boxes.
 But I did eventually lay claim to that piece of paper.
-I seized it, and I left that campus, forever, or until Dear Son had to endure even worse attempts to claim his brain as a product of academia.
+I seized it, and I left that campus, forever, or until Dear Son had to endure even worse attempts to reclaim his brain as a product of academia.

 A mind is a terrible thing to waste, especially in places where the mindless have begun to outnumber the intelligent thinkers.